him4318/Transformer-ocr/Readme.md

 Handwritten Text Recognition (HTR) system implemented using Pytorch and trained on the Bentham/IAM/Rimes/Saint Gall/Washington offline HTR datasets.
 This Neural Network model recognizes the text contained in the images of segmented texts lines.

 Data pre-processing is totally based on this awesome repository of [handwritten text recognition](https://github.com/arthurflor23/handwritten-text-recognition).
-Data partitioning (train, validation, test) was performed following the methodology of each dataset.
+Data partitioning (train, validation, test) was performed by following the methodology of each dataset.

-Model building was done using the the transformer architecture.
+Model building is done using the transformer architecture.
-Recentely facebook research realeased a [paper](https://github.com/facebookresearch/detr), where they used transformer for object detection.
-I made few changes to their model so that it can run on text recognition,
+Recentely facebook research realeased a [paper](https://github.com/facebookresearch/detr) where, they used transformer for object detection.
+I made few changes to their model so that it could be run on text recognition.

 ## Datasets supported